sghaierwalaeddine/Hangman-Game/README.md

 # Hangman-Game

- A hangman game written in Javascript
+ A hangman game written in Javascript.
 Player has 8 lives in each turn.

 The project is quite cool for for beginners.
 It could be an little application to test your knowledge in javascript and CSS.